Aadit4604/gyan-guru-bot/README.md

-# 📚 Padh Lo Bot - Grade 10 CBSE Study Companion
+# 📚 Gyan Guru - Study Companion

 A powerful Discord bot designed to help Grade 10 CBSE students study, practice, and compete with their classmates!